OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 Its development is an ongoing task,
 But we made massive steps in the year that's just passed."*

-In late 2022, we dropped a new look for our homepage but our work didn't stop there.
+In late 2022, we gave our homepage a new look, but our work didn't stop there.

-We've been redeveloping our website over the entire year so it better explains how Octopus simplifies enterprise, tenanted, and Kubernetes deployments.
+We've been redeveloping our website over the entire year, so it better explains how Octopus simplifies enterprise, tenanted, and Kubernetes deployments.

 We have new pages that explain how Octopus helps with specific deployment strategies: